 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practice to prevent or minimise any adverse effects on the environment Inspections and sampling Mostly - one instance where stormwater was found to be discharging across cap 2.
-Maintain cap and drains on site to minimise ponding, stormwater infiltration, ensure stormwater diversion and drainage, and prevent iron oxide on outlet structure entering the stream Inspections and sampling Mostly - one instance where stormwater was found to be discharging across cap 3.
+1. Adopt best practice to prevent or minimise any adverse effects on the environment Not monitored during period under review N/A 2.
+Maintain cap and drains on site to minimise ponding, stormwater infiltration, ensure stormwater diversion and drainage, and prevent iron oxide on outlet structure entering the stream Not monitored during period under review N/A 3.
 Site to be operated in accordance with management plan that details how the site will be managed to ensure consent compliance.
-Plan required by 21 January 2014 Plan received.
-Inspections and liaison with consent holder Yes 4.
-The discharge shall not cause specified parameter concentrations to be outside prescribed limits in the Mangaotuku Stream Water sampling Yes 5.
-Prohibits certain effects in the stream beyond reasonable mixing Inspections and water sampling Yes the the Mangaotuku Stream in the Huatoki Catchment Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Provision of review of consent conditions Next opportunity for review June 2020, recommendation attached N/A erall assessment of consent compliance a this consent Good Ov erall assessment of administrative perform High
+Plan required by 21 January 2014 Not monitored during period under review N/A 4.
+The discharge shall not cause specified parameter concentrations to be outside prescribed limits in the Mangaotuku Stream Not monitored during period under review N/A 5.
+Prohibits certain effects in the stream beyond reasonable mixing Not monitored during period under review N/A 6.
+Provision of review of consent conditions Next option for review in June 2026 N/A erall assessment of consent compliance ar this consent N/A Ov Overall assessment of administrative performance in respect of this consent N/A